 After graduating from the University of Vermont with a degree in Art History and Italian Studies she studied photography at the New England School of Photography.
-It was during this time that Rachel had her first experiences as a caregiver for children, while nannying for one of her nephews.
-Rachel made her way to New York City, where she worked in advertising at Saatchi & Saatchi and J. Walter Thompson.
+It was during this time that Rachel had her first experiences as a caregiver for children while working as a nanny for one of her nephews.
+Rachel then made her way to New York City, where she worked in advertising at Saatchi & Saatchi and J. Walter Thompson.
 After 5 years in advertising Rachel made the decision to follow her heart and get her MS in Early Childhood Education from Hunter College, where she received an award for excellence in student teaching.

-Rachel is delighted to be at WNNS as the Interim Director for the 2015-2016 school year!
-This is her eighth year at WNNS, having been a Head Teacher for the 2s since 2008.
+This is Rachel's 11th year at WNNS, having started as a Head Teacher in the 2s in 2008.
 Rachel is proud to work at a school whose philosophy is firmly founded on the tenets of progressive education.